AmpelAstro/Ampel-nuclear/README.md

 # Ampel-ZTFbh
-Central repository to host private AMPEL code from the ZTFbh SWG.
+Central repository to host AMPEL code from the ZTFbh science working group.

 ## Installation
 ### Prerequisites